- There are several ways to help reduce taxes and maximize benefits.

 - "Do-overs" are allowed within 12 months of commencing benefit payments.

-Do you plan to work for income after your retire?
+Do you plan to work for income after you retire?
 If so, and if you've begun taking Social Security benefits, you need to be aware of how your Social Security income may be taxed—and the earned income thresholds that determine the level of your taxes and any reductions in benefits.

-In a recent AARP survey, 37% of people indicated that they plan to work either full time or part time during retirement.1 Why?
+In an AARP survey, 37% of people indicated that they plan to work either full time or part time during retirement.1 Why?
 In addition to the financial benefits, many older workers anticipate that working after retirement can add valuable structure to their day and provide the mental stimulation that comes from interacting with co-workers, clients, and other work associates.

 Among those who plan to work in retirement out of financial necessity, a survey by the Transamerica Center for Retirement Studies found 43% expected to use the money to cover essential expenses, 37% to pay for health care, and 20% to save more for retirement.2